 Tenants/Summer Rentals of premises owned or managed by a Club member shall not be deemed “guests”.
 Members leasing premises to non-members shall clarify this matter with them.
 All tenants and summer rentals are eligible for membership as defined in 2.1.

 Summer rentals of two weeks or less shall be informed, that upon receipt of a fee, determined each year as part of the budget process, they will have the privilege of using Club facilities, but shall be ineligible to participate in Club sponsored contests, tournaments, or events in which awards are given or recognized.
+Optionally, the property owner can pay an annual summer rental fee, equivalent to the family membership dues determined each year as part of the budget process, that covers all the property owner’s summer rentals for the year.
 To participate in Labor Day activities, see 2.4.5.

 2.4.5 Labor Day Participation